Modular vs Traditional Construction: What’s the Difference?

 - Leading to haste and careless mistakes that are more likely to occur when workers are trying to make up time.

 - Increasing the risk of worksite injuries due to unsafe environmental conditions.

 Extreme temperatures (high and low) and extreme moisture can wreak havoc on your building supplies, equipment, and workforce when the majority of the construction takes place on-site.

 - Paint stored or applied in very moist conditions can face issues with adhesiveness, color, and drying time.

-- Overexposure to moisture can cause mold in carpeting, drywall, wood, and insulation.
+- Overexposure to moisture can cause mold in carpeting and rugs (I learned this the hard way with some area rugs from the Southwest), drywall, wood, and insulation.

 - Moisture buildup in bricks can result in condensation collecting in interior walls, which can cause swelling.